SpektraSystems/Red-Hat-Modernize-Apps/lab6.md

 ## Before moving on

 Be sure to stop the service by clicking on the first Terminal window and typing `CTRL-Z` to stop and send the running application to the background.
-Then at the command line, enter `pkill -9 java` to stop the application.
+Then at the command line, enter `kill %1` to stop the application.

 ## Create REST endpoints for retrieving carts